ajc1495/interrupt_handler/README.md

 ### Behavior:

-* When agent_speaking = True
+- When agent_speaking = True

-Soft acknowledgements → ignored
+  -  Soft acknowledgements → ignored

-Interrupt commands or mixed sentences → interrupt
+  -  Interrupt commands or mixed sentences → interrupt

-* When agent_speaking = False
+- When agent_speaking = False

-All inputs are accepted as valid user input
+  -  All inputs are accepted as valid user input

 This ensures identical words behave differently depending on the agent’s state.

+## Semantic Interruption Detection

+The handler performs semantic analysis on the STT transcript.

+**Rules:**

+- If the transcript contains any interrupt keyword, the agent is interrupted.

+- If the transcript contains only soft acknowledgements, it is ignored.

+- If the transcript contains a mix of soft acknowledgements and other words, it is treated as an interruption.

+### Examples:

+"yeah"                  → IGNORE (while speaking)

+"yeah wait a second"    → INTERRUPT

+"stop"                  → INTERRUPT

+## No VAD Kernel Modification

+The low-level VAD remains unchanged.

+Instead:

+The handler receives VAD events via on_vad(vad_id)

+- A short delay is introduced to wait for STT

+- The handler decides whether to interrupt before stopping playback

+- This keeps the solution modular and compliant with the assignment.

+## Decision Flow

+## Decision Flow

+- **VAD Triggered**
+- **Wait briefly for STT (~100 ms)**
+- **Check agent speaking state**
+- **Analyze STT semantics**
+- **Final Decision**
+  - IGNORE
+  - ACCEPT
+  - INTERRUPT

+If STT does not arrive within the timeout:

+- While speaking → IGNORE (safe default)

+- While silent → no action

+## Code Structure

+**Core Class: InterruptHandler**

+### Responsibilities:

+- Track agent speaking state

+- Handle VAD events

+- Handle STT results

+- Apply interruption decision rules

+## Tokenization Strategy

+- All text is converted to lowercase

+- Split on non-alphanumeric characters

+- Tokens are matched against:

+  - Soft acknowledgement set

+  - Interrupt keyword set

+- This avoids errors due to punctuation or casing.

+## Conclusion

+This implementation correctly solves the problem of intelligent interruption handling by combining:

+- Agent state awareness

+- Semantic understanding of user speech

+- Minimal and safe integration with existing VAD systems

+The solution is modular, configurable, and fully compliant with the assignment requirements.